Kombucha

 What is Kombucha?

-As a result of the acetic fermentation process, unflavored Kombucha does contain trace amounts of alcohol which generally measure anywhere between .03 – 0.1% (similar to an overripe fruit).
+As a result of the acetic fermentation process, unflavored Kombucha does contain trace amounts of alcohol which generally measure anywhere between .03 – 0.1% (similar to an overripe fruit)--drinking in bulk does not cause intoxication.

 What is the history of Kombucha?